etro-js/etro-js.github.io/content/docs/tutorial/dynamic-properties.md

 ## Interpolation

-Vidar comes with a few built-in interpolation methods:
+Etro comes with a few built-in interpolation methods:
-- `vd.linearInterp` - interpolates numbers (and objects containing numbers) linearly
+- `etro.linearInterp` - interpolates numbers (and objects containing numbers) linearly
-- `vd.cosineInterp` - interpolates numbers (and objects containing numbers) on a cosine curve
+- `etro.cosineInterp` - interpolates numbers (and objects containing numbers) on a cosine curve

 Only numbers and objects are accepted by these functions.
 For all other types, the first value is used and the second value is ignored.